ARN Media (A1N) H2 2025 earnings summary

 H2 2025 earnings summary

-FY25 marked a significant transformation, with a reset cost base, leaner structure, and a shift toward digital and diversified revenue streams, supported by a new executive leadership team and business reorganization.
+FY25 marked a significant transformation with a reset cost base, organizational redesign, and a shift toward a digital-first entertainment strategy, including a new executive leadership team.

 $24m in cost savings delivered, OPEX reduced by 12% excluding reinvestment, and net debt reduced by $25m.